Legendrian contact homology in the product of a punctured Riemann surface and the real line: A DGA for Legendrian knots in .

 \subsubsection{Gradings in $A_k$}

 The \emph{degree} $|a|$ of a double point $a$ is defined as follows.
-The generator $a$ is a double point of the Legendrian diagram.
+The generator $a$ is a double point of the Lagrangian diagram.
 We can assume that the branches of the Lagrangian diagram are transverse at double points.
 Then the preimage of $a$ under the projection will consist of two points $a_+$ and $a_-$ with $a_+$ having the higher $z$-coordinate.
 There are two paths in $K$ directed from $a_+$ to $a_-$, fix one of them as $\gamma$.
 While $\gamma$ is a loop in $P$, its induced path $\tau_\gamma$ does not close up (due to transversality at $a$), and so we need to attach a small path to $\tau_\gamma$.
-The attachment is done by simply continouing the path in $\R P^1$ with a positiv direction until it closes up.
+The attachment is done by simply continouing the path in $\R P^1$ with a positive direction until it closes up.
 The new path is then called $\tau_\gamma'$.
 Then $deg(\tau_\gamma')-1=|a|$.
 Let $\bar\gamma$ be the other choice.
 Then $M(K)=\pm M(\gamma-\bar\gamma)=deg(\tau_\gamma')-deg(\tau_{\bar\gamma}')$.
-We will let the algebra $A_K$ be graded modulo $M(K)$ and thus independent of the choice of $\gamma$. \begin{remark} In some cases (depending on the homology class of $K$, and how the affine part of $K$ behaves) the trivializations along $h_i$ can be chosen such that $M(K)$ is zero, allowing a $\Z$ grading.
-If $K$ is nontrivial in the homology then the trivialization can be always be chosen such that $M(K)$ is arbitrarily large. \end{remark} The differential graded algebra for a Legendrian sub-manifold $K$ presented in \cite{ekholm1} has coefficients in the ring $\Z[H_1(K)]$ with the algebra being graded modulo $c(P,\omega)$ where $c(P,\omega)$ is calculated by evaluating twice the first Chern class of $TP$ (equipped with its almost complex structure $J$) on $H_2(P,\omega)$.
-Both the homology and the Chern class disappears, initially giving a $\Z$ grading.
+We will let the algebra $A_K$ be graded modulo $M(K)$ and thus independent of the choice of $\gamma$. \begin{remark} In some cases (depending on the homology class of $K$, and how $K$ behaves over $P$) the trivializations along $h_i$ can be chosen such that $M(K)$ is zero, allowing a $\Z$ grading.
+If $K$ is nontrivial in the homology then the trivialization can be always be chosen such that $M(K)$ is arbitrarily large.
+Later on we will have a grading counted modulo $M(K)$.
+Letting the $M(K)$ be arbitrarily large allows us to simulate a $\Z-$grading. \end{remark} The differential graded algebra for a Legendrian sub-manifold $K$ presented in \cite{ekholm1} has coefficients in the ring $\Z[H_1(K)]$ with the algebra being graded modulo $c(P,\omega)$ where $c(P,\omega)$ is calculated by evaluating twice the first Chern class of $TP$ (equipped with its almost complex structure $J$) on $H_2(P,\omega)$.
+The Chern class is trivial in our case, initially giving a $\Z$ grading.
 The generators of $H_1(K)$ are given a grading of their Maslov indexes.
 In our case, $H_1(K)\simeq\Z$, and is generated by $K$.
 We calculate the algebra with coefficients in $\Z$ instead of $\Z[H_1(K)]$, giving a grading modulo $M(K)$